DrupalCon Baltimore recap

 Baltimore

 I hadn’t been to Baltimore before.
-Based on what I heard before I left, I was’t expecting to be impressed.
+Based on what I heard before I left, I wasn’t expecting to be impressed.
 But I enjoyed the city immensely, and I found the people there to be friendly and helpful.

 Plus, there’s the stunning Peabody Library next door to the Washington Monument.
 I can’t say enough about this library; it is a brilliant structure with prodigious historical and literary value.
 I visited the library, the monument, and the nearby Walters Art Museum on my last afternoon in the city.